hardcorefactions/SAReplacer/README.md

 ## Usage

 Created it because changing every SladeAbility store takes a lot of time.
-Need to set up the follow variables:
+You need to set up the following variables and put the script on the SladeAbility plugin folder:
 ```python
 store = "store.vexpvp.club" # This is an example
 domain = "vexpvp.club" # This is an example